wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-user-profiles/includes/5-deploy-configure-folder-redirection.md

  -  Redirected folder content is available from any computer in the domain.
  -  Redirected folder content does not copy to local computers, which minimizes network traffic during user sign-in.
  -  Administrators can set quotas (limiting disk space) and permissions on redirected folders.
-By doing so, administrators can control how much space a user can utilize and whether the user can modify contents of that part of the folder—for example, Desktop.
+By doing so, administrators can control how much space a user can utilize and whether the user can modify contents of that part of the folder - for example, Desktop.
  -  Redirected folders are stored on network locations (network shares) and not on local computers.
 If a local hard drive fails, users can still access data in redirected folders from a different computer.
  -  Redirected folder content can be backed up centrally because it is not stored locally on user computers.
 If Shadow Copies for Shared Folders is configured on a network location, users can access previous versions of their redirected files.